abramin/cultural-cognitive-science/pilot/pilot.md

 **On Sunday evening or Monday morning, ask Claude:**

 "I'm beginning Pilot B of my comparative learning experiment.
 The topic is the mind-body problem, moving from historical dualism through reductionism to embodiment theory.
 I'll be reading:
-- Bermúdez's overview (Chapter 8)
+- Kim's *Philosophy of Mind* chapters on behaviorism and identity theory (or Stanford Encyclopedia entries on dualism and mind-brain identity)
 - Merleau-Ponty's phenomenology
 - Churchland's neurophilosophy (next week)
 - Ingold's embodied anthropology (next week)

 Before I begin:
-1. What should I prioritize in Bermúdez Chapter 8?
+1. What should I prioritize in Kim's chapters (or the Stanford Encyclopedia entries)?
 2. What key concepts should I watch for?
-3. How does the progression from Descartes through behaviorism to functionalism set up contemporary debates?
+3. How does the progression from Descartes through behaviorism to identity theory set up contemporary debates?
 4. What's likely to be most difficult?
 5. What connections should I track?"